http-builder-ng/http-builder-ng/README.md

 ## Build Instructions

-Http Builder NG is built using [gradle](https://gradle.org).
-To perform a complete build and install it locally use the following incantation:
+HttpBuilder-NG is built using [gradle](https://gradle.org).
+To perform a complete build run the following:

-`$ ./gradlew clean build install`
+    `./gradlew clean build`

-Test reports are not automatically generated; if you need a generated test report, add the `aggregateCoverage` task - it will be generated in the root `build` directory.
+Test reports are not automatically generated; if you need a generated test report (aggregated or per-project) use:

+    `./gradlew clean build jacocoTestReport aggregateCoverage`

+Note that the `aggregateCoverage` task may be dropped if the aggregated report is not desired.
+The reports will be generated in their respective `build/reports` directories, with the aggregated report being in the `build` directory of the project root.

 You can also generate the documentation using one of the following commands:

-    ./gradlew javadoc
-    ./gradlew asciidoctor

-which will generate the API Documentation and User Guide respectively.
+* For the aggregated JavaDocs: `./gradlew aggregateJavaDoc`
+* For the project User Guide: `./gradlew asciidoctor`

+Overall project documentation may also be generated as the project web site, using the `site` task, discussed in the next section.

-## Documentation Site
+## Documentation

+The documentation for the project consists of:

+* [Web site](https://http-builder-ng.github.io/http-builder-ng/) - landing page and general introduction (`src/site` directory).
+* [User Guide](https://http-builder-ng.github.io/http-builder-ng/asciidoc/html5/) - getting started, examples and detailed usage information (`src/docs/asciidoc` directory).
+* [JavaDocs](https://http-builder-ng.github.io/http-builder-ng/docs/javadoc) - unified API documentation (throughout the codebase).
+* [Test](https://http-builder-ng.github.io/http-builder-ng/reports/allTests), [Coverage](https://http-builder-ng.github.io/http-builder-ng/reports/jacoco/aggregateCoverage/html) & Quality reports - misc build and quality reports

-The project provides a unified documentation web site.
-You can build the documentation site with:
+The documentation is provided by a unified documentation web site, which can be generated using:

     ./gradlew site

+This task uses the [com.stehno.gradle.site](http://cjstehno.github.io/gradle-site/) plugin to aggregate all the documentation sources and generate the project web site.
 Once it is built, you can verify the generated content by running a local server:

     ./gradlew startPreview

-which will start a preview server on a random port copied to your clipboard.
-Run `./gradlew stopPreview` to stop the server.
+which will start a preview server (see [com.stehno.gradle.webpreview](http://cjstehno.github.io/gradle-webpreview-plugin/)) on a random port copied to your clipboard.

+To stop the preview server run:

+    ./gradlew stopPreview`

 Once you are ready to publish your site, simply run the following task:

     ./gradlew publishSite